stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 as a battering-ram whenever they were set against me.
 This, I thought, would be possible owing to the rickety nature of the house and its fixtures; but I realised I could not do it noiselessly.
-I would have to count on sheer speed, and the chance of getting to a window before any hostile forces became co&ouml;rdinated enough to open the right door toward me with a pass-key.
+I would have to count on sheer speed, and the chance of getting to a window before any hostile forces became coördinated enough to open the right door toward me with a pass-key.
 My own outer door I reinforced by pushing the bureau against it--little by little, in order to make a minimum of sound.